Create a

 The U.S. requires employers to provide very few days off

-The legal time off required is deficient in the U.S. compared to most developed countries.
-For example, Austrian law stipulates that employers offer 25 days of paid vacation plus 13 public holidays annually for 38 days of paid time off.
-France and Spain mandate 36 days per year, with others offering 26 days or more per year of paid time off.
+The legal time off required in the U.S. is deficient compared to most developed countries.
+For example, Austrian law stipulates that employers offer 25 days of paid vacation plus 13 public holidays, for a total of 38 days of paid time off.
+France and Spain mandate 36 days of paid time off per year, while others offer 26 days or more.
 This compares to the 10 national holidays for U.S. workers, who enjoy no statutory requirements for paid vacation days.
 While many employers offer 10-15 days of paid vacation per year, those 20-25 days still place American workers globally at the lower end of the spectrum.

 The use of sick and mental health-related leaves is increasing

 There has been a substantial rise in employees' use of sick and mental health-related leave.
 For example, 55% of all leave requests are related to mental health issues.
-The post-pandemic experience is worsening, as employee’s use of sick days is now 42% higher than in 2019.
+The post-pandemic experience is worsening, as employees’ use of sick days is now 42% higher than in 2019.
 The number of hours per occurrence also increases by 15% to 15.65 hours per employee annually.
 The volume of leave requests is increasing, with 62% of HR managers reporting them.
-Of those observing an increase, 75% say usage increased by over 20% vs. previous years.
+Of those observing an increase, 75% say usage increased by more than 20% compared with previous years.

 Taking a vacation is not necessarily an effective stress-reduction technique